rishimohan/rishimohan.me/data/blog/2025-recap.md

 Or if it's weekend or if I had lunch

-This is the spark I don't want to lose, the feeling of having done on my own, of my own is unmatched
+This is the spark I don't want to lose, the satisfaction of playing my own tunes is unmatched

 This is what I want to do now.
 A company that I run,
 work that I love,
 people that I care for,
-be free and travel with no borders
+be free and travel with no borders.
 Realizing these feels more closer to now

 ## Highlights of 2025